 For these above-mentioned reasons, moving from Magento to Shopify is a good chance to increase loading speed and therefore having a better Google ranking.

-SEO risks can you encounter during a migration and solutions
+SEO risks you can encounter during a migration and solutions

 Migrating your website can be a great move.
 But it also comes along with risks and so you should carefully prepare for how search engines will react to this action.
 Now move along to learn about 2 main risks following Magento to Shopify migration.